-Our aim for English is to provide students with the opportunity to build upon their reading, writing and comprehension skills including understanding a range of texts types and their purpose using both evaluative and analytical skills.
+Our aim in English is to provide students with the opportunity to build upon their reading, writing and comprehension skills, including understanding a range of texts types and their purpose using both evaluative and analytical skills.

 Our curriculum overview builds upon the skills and knowledge acquired at Key Stage Two and introduces the key secondary assessment objectives broken down into developmental and age related expectations.
 All students in Key stage 3 will study a broad spectrum of texts including fiction and non-fiction which are designed to strengthen and embed key reading and writing skills.

 As students reach Year 9, these key skills are developed and fine-tuned through our Power of Reading curriculum which provides students with extended writing pieces intended to strengthen written accuracy and allow creative and analytical expression in preparation for the KS4 transition.

 Year 7 & 8 Talk 4 Writing Programme of Study

 Why Talk 4 Writing at North Star 240?